druid-io/tranquility/README.md

 </dependency>
 ```

-This version is built to work with Druid 0.7.x.
-If you are using Druid 0.6.x, you may want to use tranquility v0.3.2, which
+This version is built to work with Druid 0.7.x and 0.8.x.
+If you are using Druid 0.6.x, you may want to use tranquility
-is the most recent version built for use with Druid 0.6.x.
+v0.3.2, which is the most recent version built for use with Druid 0.6.x.

 Tranquility is built with [SBT](http://www.scala-sbt.org/).
 If you want to build the jars yourself, you can
 run ```sbt package```.